Revolution of 1848 in Luxembourg: Continuity

-Most of those who had administered the country since 1841 managed to weather the storm of 1848 and remain in their posts after the coming into force of the new Constitution on 1 August.
-The Constituent Assembly itself was presided over by the governor, Théodore de la Fontaine, who was also reappointed as head of the post-Revolution government, as were 3 out of the 4 other members of the previous government (Vendelin Jurion, Charles-Mathias Simons and Jean Ulveling).
-There was only one resignation, that of Théodore Pescatore, who was replaced by Jean-Pierre André.
-The government merely received title changes, with the former governor becoming the "president of the council", and its members each receiving the title of "administrator general".
+Most of those who had administered the country since 1841 managed to weather the storm of 1848 and remain in their posts after the new Constitution came into force on 1 August.
+The Constituent Assembly itself was presided over by the governor, Théodore de la Fontaine, who was also re-appointed as head of the post-Revolution government, as were 3 out of the 4 other members of the previous government (Vendelin Jurion, Charles-Mathias Simons and Jean Ulveling).
+Only one resigned, Théodore Pescatore, who was replaced by Jean-Pierre André.
+The government underwent nominal changes, with the former governor becoming the "president of the council", and its members receiving the title of "administrator general".

 The lines between the various political families were fluid.
 Conservative and progressive bourgeoisies belonged to the same social milieu: they were members of the same clubs and associations, and would meet in Masonic lodges.
-The different families of the bourgeoisie were all linked by intermarriage.
-The rest of the country, farmers, artisans, and workers, remained as excluded from political life as they had been before 1848: the Revolution changed little for them.
+Intermarriage further linked the various bourgeoisie families.
+The rest of the country — farmers, artisans, and workers — remained as excluded from political life as they had been before 1848: the Revolution changed little for them.

-Several of the achievements of the Revolution of 1848, including the Constitution itself, proved to be quite short-lived.
-William II died in 1849, to be succeeded by his rather more reactionary son, William III, who described the Constitution of 1848 as "the work of agitated times and sinister apprehensions".
-After the dissolution of the Frankfurt Parliament, the federal diet of the Germanic Confederation in 1851 enjoined the individual states to ensure their constitutions accorded with the principle of the sovereign power of rulers.
+Several achievements of the Revolution, including the Constitution itself, proved to be short-lived.
+William II's death in 1849 brought his more reactionary son, William III, to the throne, who described the Constitution of 1848 as "the work of agitated times and sinister apprehensions".
+After the dissolution of the Frankfurt Parliament, the federal diet of the German Confederation in 1851 enjoined the individual states to ensure their constitutions accorded with the principle of the sovereign power of rulers.
 In Luxembourg, the new Constitution came under attack from various quarters, particularly the government.
 A bill to reform the constitution in 1856 ended up being rejected by the Chamber of Deputies, which also passed a motion condemning the government.
 The King used this as a pretext to dissolve the Chamber, declare the Constitution invalid and to dictate a new, authoritarian constitution, in a series of events known as the Luxembourg Coup of 1856.